billythemusical/recode-fa23/modules/03-external-libraries/external-libraries.md

 p5.js itself is open source, as in, you can easily look at the source code.
 It also has its own set of open source libraries which were developed to work easily with p5.js.
 If you visit this page, you'll see that the types and quality of documentation varies.
 This variation demonstrates one of the difficulties in working with software that is mostly free - without the incentive for compensation, developers lose interest in their project.
 The nice thing is that p5.js has a group of managers and exists as a part of a the larger [Processing Foundation](https://processingfoundation.org/) community, which has many thousands of enthusiastic users from around the world, such that the code stays up , that many things do stay updated.

-### Content Delivery Networks (CDN)
+### Content Delivery Networks (CDN's)

 You'll notice the root URL that provided the p5.js library is from a `cdnjs.cloudflare.com`.
-The CDN in `cdnjs` stands for "Content Delivery Network" which is a common entity among cloud services.
-It's a way for code libraries to have their code hosted by a reliable service online to be delivered to end-users and also provide a place to manage software versions.
-So if I wanted to load a previous version of the p5.js library, I could replace the version numbers in the URL  `.../p5.js/1.7.0/p5.js">`.
+The CDN in `cdnjs` stands for "Content Delivery Network."
+CDN's are online repositories for code that can easily be included into projects via a web accessible link.
+It's a convenient way for the authors of the library to have their code hosted by a reliable service online to be delivered to end-users.

-Content delivery networks are online repositories for code that can easily be included into projects via a web accessible link.
-You can also download directly from these networks and include, or package, the code manually.  p5.js uses on, as you can see in the source of the script we use in the web editor.
+It also provides an easy way to manage software versions and updates.
+For example, if I wanted to load a previous version of the p5.js library, I could replace the version number in the URL with a previous one - so `.../p5.js/1.7.0/p5.js">` would be become `.../p5.js/1.6.0/p5.js">`.

+You can also download the code directly from these networks by navigating to the file and doing a `Save As...` and including the code manually in your HTML file.

 The drawback in using code in this way is that you depend on the CDN to make the code always available.
-Furthermore, as much code inevitably updates, you could lose access to old versions or mistakingly download the latest version which has breaking updates, aka updates that are not compatible with older versions of the code.
+Furthermore, as libraries often update to newer versions, you could lose access to the old "deprecated" version or mistakenly download the latest version which has "breaking updates", aka updates that are not compatible your code that was written with older version of the code.

+>For this reason, you should familiarize yourself with the manual process so that any artworks you may create can remain in tact through the years.

 Later this term, we will look later at platforms like [Node.js](https://nodejs.org/en/) which have a streamlined way for you to download packages, via the Node Package Manager or [`npm`](https://www.npmjs.com/).
 Package managers help you to keep an inventory of what code your project depends on, aka the project's dependencies, and easily add and remove various open source packages, of which there are thousands.

 ### Staying Organized

-We can tidy up our HTML by moving our CSS and JS to external files:
+We will tidy up our HTML by moving our CSS and JS to external files:
 ```HTML
 <link rel='stylesheet' type='text/css' href='./style.cs'>
 ```